growlf/docker-apt-cacher-ng/README.md

 ### Using the docker-compose method

 This assumes that you have already installed [docker-compose](https://docs.docker.com/compose/install/).
-Either clone the project or simply copy the ```docker-compose.yml``` file to your target system and execute the compose command like so:
+Either clone the project or simply copy the [docker-compose.yml](https://raw.githubusercontent.com/growlf/docker-apt-cacher-ng/master/docker-compose.yml) file to your target system and execute the compose command from the same folder, like so:

 ```
 docker-compose pull